tschuelia/PyPythia/README.md

 difficulty = predictor.predict(msa_features)
 print(difficulty)
 ```
+*Note that Pythia can also handle FASTA input files, see section Input Data below.*

 ### Input data
-The input for Pythia is an MSA file in either phylip or fasta format.
+The input for Pythia is an MSA file in either Phylip or FASTA format.
 Pythia supports DNA, AA, and morphological data.
 Make sure that the MSA only contains RAxML-NG compatible taxon names.
 In particular, taxon labels with spaces, tabs, newlines, commas, colons, semicolons and parenthesis are invalid.